 How the Type 2 Diabetes Segment Dominated the Antidiabetics Market in 2025?

-The type 2 diabetes segment dominated the market in 2025 due to its high and growing prevalence driven by sedentary lifestyles, obesity, and aging populations.
+The type 2 diabetes segment dominated the market by 88% share in 2025 due to its high and growing prevalence driven by sedentary lifestyles, obesity, and aging populations.
 Most antidiabetic drug classes, including oral agents, injectables, and combination therapies, primarily target type 2 diabetes.
 Continuous treatment requirements, early diagnosis, and agonists and SGLT2 inhibitors further supported segment dominance.

 Type 1 Diabetes